moshix/DLI/README.md

 IBM designed the DLI with Rockwell and Caterpillar starting in 1966 for the Apollo program, where it was used to inventory the very large bill of materials (BOM) for the Saturn V Moon rocket and Apollo space vehicle.

-The first "DLI READY" message appeared on an IBM 2740 terminal in Downey, California, on August 14, 1968.

 In the interim period, DLI has undergone many developments as IBM System/360 technology evolved into the current z/OS and IBM zEnterprise System technologies.